Golden trevally: Relationship to humans

 The golden trevally has long been used as a food fish by humans, with archeological sites in the United Arab Emirates yielding the remains of this species dating back to prehistory.
 The species is still fished for using many traditional methods in the Pacific Islands, where it is netted and speared when it moves to shallower waters.
+Golden trevally are considered one of the best members of the trevally family for eating, with bleeding being recommended.
+The fish has slightly translucent, dark-pink flesh while fresh, becoming white and juicy during cooking, although has a tendency to become dry, flaky, and fibrous.
+A rich, tangy fish flavour is noted.

+Commercial fisheries

 On a larger commercial scale, the species is often caught using gill nets and other artisanal fish-trapping methods.
 The FAO catch records for golden trevally indicate it forms a regular part of the fisheries of the UAE, Qatar, and Bahrain and to a much lesser extent in Australia and Singapore.
 Records in Western Australia indicate commercial fisheries took 3.3 t of golden trevally in 2010, while the catch in Queensland has fluctuated between 0.6 and 5.9 t from 1988-2005.
 Between 2000 and 2010 the worldwide catch recorded by the FAO varied from 1187 t to 3475 t.

 The golden trevally is also farmed in cage aquaculture by Singapore, Taiwan, Malaysia, and Indonesia, with spawning demonstrated in captivity in Japan.